 But don’t get me wrong here.
 I don’t want to push an always-on mentality, where you’re not allowed to enjoy your time on the playground or give your son your full attention.
 I want all of our employees to be able to rest and relax.
 But let’s talk about the disadvantages of messengers later.

 Every employee has their own smartphone today.
 It’s the same in the US and almost every other country in the world.
-However, lots of organizations still do not have email addresses for all of their employees.
+However, lots of organizations still don’t have email addresses for all of their employees.
 This is particularly true of corporations.
 The reason for this is usually trivial: email addresses have additional costs associated with them.
 To have an email address, a user needs an account in Microsoft Active Directory.
 This automatically gives them access to Office 365 and lots of other applications.
-The estimated total cost for this lies between 40 and 350 euros per person per year, and varies greatly.
+The estimated total cost for this lies between 40 and 350 euros (approx. US$48.50 - $435 at time of writing) per person per year and varies greatly.

-It is understandable that companies with thousands or hundreds of thousands of employees do not want to pay license fees like this if some of their employees don’t even have computers on which they can receive emails.
+Understandably, companies with thousands or hundreds of thousands of employees don’t want to pay license fees like this if some of their employees don’t even have computers on which to receive emails.
 They don’t have email addresses and, often, don’t have a business smartphone either.
 I have a lot more to say about this topic, so we should talk more about mobile apps later.

 Super-Fast and Stable with Reliable Push Notifications

-As I see it, push notifications represent another fundamental and important aspect.
-These are notifications that are displayed actively (often with a sound) on your smartphone screen, even when it is locked, and call for your attention.
+As I see it, push notifications represent another fundamental and important piece of the group chat puzzle.
+These are notifications that are displayed actively (often with a sound) on your smartphone screen, even when it’s locked, to grab your attention.
 We’ll talk about their disadvantages later.
 The advantage of push notifications is that they facilitate instant availability and reconciliation.

-They are so effective that while I’m writing these lines on the train on the way back from Berlin, they are allowing me to chat with my colleague Inga, who is sitting at the opposite table in the same compartment less than two meters away.
+Push notifications are so effective that while I’m writing these lines on the train on the way back from Berlin, they’re allowing me to chat with my colleague Inga, who is sitting at the opposite table in the same compartment less than two meters away.
 It means we can chat with each other without disturbing anyone.
 We could probably chat with each other directly, but things are so tranquil in the compartment, and the chat also involves our colleague Sebastian, who is in a completely different location.
 To outsiders, scenarios like this may seem absurd, and stand-up comedians have been known to spoof them live on stage.
-But they are also efficient for communicating across different and distant locations.
+But they’re also efficient for communicating across different and distant locations.
 For this to work, however, the notifications in a chat solution have to function properly.

 Server Located on the Open Internet

 Or more precisely: it is possible.
 But the chat server has to be accessible over the open internet.
 Without a firewall.
 Without any special security measures in place.
-That is because if you have to connect to a VPN on your smartphone first to reply to a chat message, soon you’ll no longer be using the messenger on your smartphone.
+That’s because if you have to connect to a VPN on your smartphone first to reply to a chat message, you’ll soon stop using that messenger on your smartphone.
 The barriers have to be as low as possible.
 This means that the chat server has to be available both quickly and directly.
 I don’t see any alternative to this anywhere.
 And if you want the employees in your organization to benefit from this form of communication, you have to accept it as a requirement.

 Usability – At Least at WhatsApp Level

-When it comes to an intranet, or a chat solution in our case here, in the context of a digital workplace, an intranet team will always be quick to talk about their desire for good usability: that goes without saying!
+In the context of a digital workplace, when it comes to an intranet (or a chat solution in our case here), an intranet team will always be quick to talk about their desire for good usability: that goes without saying!
 Usability is important!
 But when it comes to really putting software through its paces, we often come across the Excel checklists that project teams put together instead of real tests that check what using the system actually feels like.

 The fatal thing about this is that good usability today is no longer optional.
 This is especially true for systems that require communication because they really have to be used.
-If that’s not the case, introduction of the software will likely fail – simply due to a lack of use.
-The spread of shadow IT – in the form of WhatsApp groups, for example – for coordination in an organization takes place precisely because it is so easy and quick: nobody has to give a formal go ahead, everyone has immediate access, everyone knows how to use the app and you can get started immediately.
+If that usability is missing, introduction of the software will likely fail due to a lack of use.
+The spread of shadow IT – in the form of WhatsApp groups, for example – for coordination in an organization takes place precisely because it’s so easy and quick: nobody has to give a formal go-ahead, everyone has immediate access, everyone knows how to use the app and you can get started immediately.

 If you suddenly arrive on the scene with a hacky and cumbersome messenger solution, your project is doomed from the start.
 The messenger software’s usability in the organization must at least be as good as that of WhatsApp.
-Otherwise it simply won’t be used and the switch from shadow IT (WhatsApp) to an official solution (e.g. Google Chat, Microsoft Teams or Slack) will fail.
-Incidentally, the three tools mentioned above are sufficiently good in terms of usability to foster such a transition.
-However, open source alternatives like Mattermost, Rocket.Chat and Matrix.org should still also be considered.
+Otherwise, it simply won’t be used and the switch from shadow IT (WhatsApp) to an official solution (e.g. Google Chat, Microsoft Teams, or Slack) will fail.
+Incidentally, the three tools mentioned above are sufficiently good in terms of usability to foster such a transition, but open-source alternatives like Mattermost, Rocket.Chat and Matrix.org should still also be considered.

 Chat Rooms for All Users